JailsonS/api_dev_barber/README.md

 # ABOUT PROJECT

-### THIS AN EXAMPLE OF PROJECT API USING LARAVEL FRAMEWORK
+### This is an API developed using Laravel framework